 Always plan ahead

-Know your equipment, your ability, and the area in which you are riding and prepare accordingly.
+Know your equipment, your ability, and your riding area, and prepare accordingly.
 Strive to be self-sufficient: keep your equipment in good repair and carry necessary supplies for changes in weather or other conditions.
 Always wear a helmet and appropriate safety gear.